-Brickowner is a relatively new property crowd investing platform in the UK.
+Brickowner is a relatively new property crowd-investing platform in the UK.
 With just 100 GBP, it lets you own a portion of property investment in the UK.

-The interesting thing about Brickowner is that they invest in institutional grade real estate projects small investors wouldn’t have access to under normal conditions.
+The interesting thing about Brickowner is that they invest in institutional-grade real estate projects small investors wouldn’t have access to under normal conditions.
 They act as an aggregator of investors funds, and with these funds, it invests in parts of large property development projects.

 The projected returns on the investments start from around 8% and go up to 20% per year.
 Typical investment periods range from 1 to 5 years.
 So far, they managed to fund investments worth around 12 million EUR.

 Anyone in the world (except US residents) can sign up on Brickowner.
 At the time you actually want to do an investment, they’ll ask you for a proof of identity (passport or ID card copy).